MyTooliT/ICOtronic/Documentation/API/usage.rst

 - **connection** to your sensor device might be **bad** or
 - code might run **too slow to retrieve/process streaming data**.

 In both cases there will be some form of data loss.
-The ICOc library currently takes multiple measures to detect data loss.
+The ICOtronic library currently takes multiple measures to detect data loss.

 Bad Connection
 --------------